Tight exponential analysis of universally composable privacy amplification and its applications: Discussion

 \section{Discussion}

-We have derived the tight evaluation for exponent for the average of the $L_1$ norm distance between the generated random number and the uniform random number when universal$_2$ hash function is applied and the key generation rate is less than the critical rate $R_c$.
-Using this evaluation, we have obtained an upper bound for Eve's distinguishability in secret key generation from a common random number without communication when a universal$_2$ hash function is applied.
+We have derived a tight evaluation of the exponent for the average of the $L_1$ norm distance between the generated random number and the uniform random number when universal$_2$ hash functions are applied and the key generation rate is less than the critical rate $R_1$.
+Using this evaluation, we have obtained an upper bound for Eve's distinguishability in secret key generation from a common random number without communication when universal$_2$ hash functions are applied.
 Since our bound is based on the R\'{e}nyi entropy of order $1+s$ for $s \in [0,1]$, it can be regarded as an extension of Bennett et al \cite{BBCM}'s result with the R\'{e}nyi entropy of order 2.

 Applying this bound to the wire-tap channel, we obtain an upper bound for Eve's distinguishability, which yields an exponential upper bound.
 This exponent improves on the existing exponent \cite{Hayashi}.
-Further, when the error correction code is given by a linear code and when the channel is additive or general additive, the privacy amplification is given by a concatenation of Toeplitz matrix and the identity matrix.
+Further, when the error correction code is given by a linear code and when the channel is additive or general additive, the privacy amplification is given by a concatenation of a Toeplitz matrix and the identity matrix.
 This method can be applied to secret key distillation with public communication.